When you live overseas, going away for a while can be more complicated than it would be in your home country.

 Creating the Profile

 I spent about an hour crafting my profile.
-I wanted to let prospective housesitters know very clearly where we were located (not near Panama City!), and tell them a little bit about our community as well as specifics about the house and dogs.
+Prospective housesitters needed to know very clearly where we lived (not near Panama City!), and a little bit about our community as well as specifics about the house and dogs.

 I included a picture of my husband and me at the beach, and uploaded everything.
 I didn’t feel it was quite complete, and I wanted to find some good photos of the dogs to include as well.